 Reliable behavior matters more than calendar time.
 If the animal cannot follow basic cues once the environment changes, moving forward just because the month changed is how families talk themselves past a warning sign.

-Day 61-90: paperwork, facility entry steps, and review
+Day 61-90: approval, entry, and review

 - Name who can stop the visit: Decide who has the authority to end the session.